 For more information regarding your Car and Truck Expenses, see section 4 of Publication 463.

-You will also need to determine if your expenses are direct or indirect expenses.
+To use the regular method, you will need to determine if your expenses are direct or indirect expenses:

 Unrelated Expenses are expenses that are only associated with your home and are not a deductible expense.
 This type of expense would include items such as lawn care or painting of the home.

-A Depreciation deduction can be claimed on your home if you qualify for the Business Use of Home deduction.
+You may be able to claim a Depreciation deduction on your home if you qualify for the Business Use of Home deduction.
 You cannot depreciate the land, only the building.
 For more information regarding the Depreciation of your home, please refer to Publication 587, page 9.

 You may refer to the IRS for a complete list of instruction for the Schedule C.